 The cost to build a commercial bar depends on a number of factors.
 Startup costs are the big hurdle for any prospective bar owner; you can expect to pay as much as $550,000 to rent or lease a location for your bar, depending on the size of the venue.
 It’ll cost another few hundred thousand dollars if you choose to purchase a location and finance it with a mortgage.

-Most of those costs are to finance the construction itself along with all of the materials, labour, permits, fees, and other standard operating costs you’ll need to incur to get your bar up and running.
+Most of those costs are to finance the construction itself along with all of the materials, labour, permits, and fees.
+This also includes other standard operating costs you’ll need to incur to get your bar up and running.
 A commercial bar is a larger and more expensive endeavor than, say, building and operating a restaurant bar, which is smaller and only a part of the total restaurant experience.

 Location and property costs

-The cost to acquire, rent, or lease your property is one of the largest costs that goes into building a commercial bar.
+The cost to acquire, rent, or lease your property is among the largest costs that go into commercial bar construction.
 And as the old marketing saying goes; location, location, location.
-The right location can bring in tons of foot traffic, but those areas are far more expensive to establish your neighbourhood bar due to that higher volume of traffic.
+The right location can bring in tons of foot traffic.
+However, those areas are far more expensive to establish your neighbourhood bar.
+This issue is courtesy of that higher volume of traffic.

 Any commercial venue needs mechanical equipment, electricity, and proper plumbing to function effectively.
 When designing the layout of your commercial bar, your architect will factor MEP equipment that’s up to building code in the blueprints for the building.

 MEP costs are one of the biggest differences between new construction and commercial renovations.
-Installing mechanical, electrical, and plumbing equipment for the first time is expensive, but logistically easier to do since the work can be done before the rest of the bar space is complete.
+Installing mechanical, electrical, and plumbing equipment for the first time is expensive.
+It is, however, logistically easier to do.
+This is because the work can be done before the rest of the bar space is complete.
 Renovations are more challenging as you have to work within an already confined space to upgrade the equipment.

 Commercial HVAC costs also take up a large portion of your total budget.
 You’ll have to consider things like ductwork, air handling units, filtration systems, heat pumps, and even more.
 There’s a great guide you can use to calculate upfront HVAC costs, and get the process started.